shuvoWBD/Digital-Clock/README.md

-Technical Architecture:
+🛠️Technical Architecture:

 1.Programming Language and Library

-.
-Language: Python
+✔ Language: Python

-.
-GUI Library: Tkinter
+✔ GUI Library: Tkinter

-.
-Time Handling: time.strftime
+✔ Time Handling: time.strftime

 2.Event-Driven Design
 The application follows an event-driven model where the GUI remains responsive while updates are scheduled in the background.

 3.UI Components

-.
-Label widgets are used to display time and date
+✔ Label widgets are used to display time and date

-.
-Fonts and colors are customized for readability and visual appeal
+✔ Fonts and colors are customized for readability and visual appeal

 4.Update Mechanism
 The update_display() function:

-.
-Fetches the current system time and date using strftime
+✔ Fetches the current system time and date using strftime

-.
-Updates the label text
+✔ Updates the label text

-.
-Uses root.after(1000, update_display) to schedule the next update after one second
+✔ Uses root.after(1000, update_display) to schedule the next update after one second

 5.Efficient Scheduling
 Tkinter’s after() method ensures the program does not block the main thread, avoiding performance issues or UI freezing.